-And under a new policy, spouses and immediate family of current or former ADF members can now "The Chevron Island location is quiet yet incredibly central - only strolling distance from the endless beaches, restaurants and attractions of Surfers Paradise."
+And under a new policy, spouses and immediate family of current or former ADF members can now stay in the member's absence.

+"The Chevron Island location is quiet yet incredibly central - only strolling distance from the endless beaches. restaurants and attractions of Surfers Paradise."